-Because this bill creates new offenses, and is applicable only to Tyrrell County, there is no historical data from which to estimate the number of new Class 3 misdemeanor charges that might result.
-However, the Administrative Office of the Courts expects that any additional case will increase court-time requirements and the associated costs of case disposal.

-Presently the estimated costs per Class 3 misdemeanor trial and plea are \$2,770 and \$226, respectively.
-These cost estimates account for indigent defense.2 However, actual costs may vary with time requirements and disposition.
-Given the proposed penalty level, it is assumed that the majority of any new Class 3 misdemeanor charges, which are not dismissed, will be settled via guilty plea.
+Though the number of number of resultant Class 3 misdemeanor charges is indeterminate, the Administrative Office of the Courts expects that any additional caseload will increase court-time requirements and the associated costs of case disposal.
+Presently the estimated costs per Class 3 misdemeanor trial and plea are \$2,770 and \$226, respectively.2 Based on the proposed penalty level, it is assumed that the majority of new Class 3 misdemeanor charges, which are not dismissed, will be settled via guilty plea.